matrix-org/matrix.org/content/homeserver/pricing.md

 - media/files that you receive from other users in a room (whether on the matrix.org homeserver or another federated homeserver)
 - the contents of messages/events that you send and receive (other than the media/file attachments above)
 - the HTTPS data transfer to/from the matrix.org homeserver

+### How can I see how much data I have used?

+You can view your current data usage in the [Plan](https://account.matrix.org/account?action=org.matrix.plan_management) section of the My Account screens.

 ## Support